 Betrayal Trauma Recovery Supports Victims of Betrayal and Abuse

 At BTR, we know the devastation and agony of betrayal and relational abuse.
 It is absolutely essential that every victim has a safe place to process trauma, share hard feelings, and ask questions.

-The Betrayal Trauma Recovery Group meets daily in every time zone and offers women the validation, support, and community that they deserve.
-Join today and begin your healing journey.
+The BTR Group Sessions offer women the validation, support, and community that they deserve.
+Attend a session today and begin your healing journey.

 Welcome to Betrayal Trauma Recovery, this is Anne.